UNNC-Fab/2025-1-AL/docs/weeklyassignments/week3.md

 Create a new electronic design project in LCEDA:
 1. Create a new project and select "project"
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320145053208.png)
-2. Select "Save",then a new project is created.
+2. Select "Save", then a new project is created.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320145237622.png)
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320145250904.png)

 ### 2.Component Library Preparation
 In LCEDA, I need to use component models for the Seeed Studio Xiao ESP32-C3 and A4988 stepper motor driver.
-1. Click on "Library", then enter "XIAO ESP32C3 PCB" in the search bar, and you will find "XIAO ESP32C3 PCB",and the double click it.
+1. Click on "Library", then enter "XIAO ESP32C3 PCB" in the search bar, and you will find "XIAO ESP32C3 PCB", and then double click it.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320150833593.png)
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320152136156.png)
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320152350399.png)